luapower/sock/socket2.md

-Replace LuaSocket which doesn't scale being select()-based, and improve on other aspects too (single file, nothing to compile, use cdata buffers instead of strings, don't bundle undelated modules, [coro]-based async only, support multi-threading).
+Replace LuaSocket which doesn't scale being select()-based, and improve on other aspects too (single file, nothing to compile, use cdata buffers instead of strings, don't bundle unrelated modules, [coro]-based async only, multi-threading support).

 ## Status